<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/5da2457001106247e5fb9ff2/4872d6e5-ddf7-4e0a-a192-09940673505b/IMG_3749.jpeg</image:loc>

-<image:caption>June 26, 2026 With adult emergence occurring in late May and early June in Nebraska and Iowa, soybean gall midge larvae have now been detected at all monitoring sites in both states.
-See map below for details.
-In Nebraska, dead and dying soybean plants have been documented at three monitoring sites in Lancaster County and a field in Seward County.
-While the incidence of dead plants remains low (&lt;3%), it is expected to increase over the next week as hot weather puts additional stress on soybean.
-See map below for details.
-Although no adult emergence has been detected in South Dakota or Minnesota, larvae have been found in Minnehaha County, South Dakota, where a small number of wilting and dead soybean plants have also been observed.
+<image:caption>July 6th, 2026 Soybean gall midge activity continues to increase in parts of the monitoring network.
+Minnesota has now documented soybean gall midge larvae, with 40–50% of plants infested along the field border at one monitoring site.
+Wilting and dead soybean plants have also been observed.
+In Nebraska, first-generation adults have begun emerging from several monitoring sites, indicating the next generation is underway.
+Wilting and dead soybean plants are now present at all monitored locations, with infestations ranging from 10–90% of plants depending on the site.
+It is unlikely that any management at this point in the season would have any return on investment.
 Now is a good time to scout soybean fields for the presence of larvae, particularly along field edges adjacent to last year's soybean fields.
 Once significant larval infestations are present, insecticide applications are not recommended because larvae are protected within the stem, making it difficult for insecticides to reach them effectively.
 To learn more about scouting, visit the Scouting tab above or use the link below: Scouting for Soybean Gall Midge Larvae 2026 Season Notes Adult emergence began May 29 in Nebraska and June 1 in Iowa.
 No adult detections in South Dakota or Minnesota.
 Larvae were first detected June 8 in Lancaster County, Nebraska, June 17 in Dallas County, Iowa and June 26 in Minnehaha County, South Dakota.
 Larvae are now present at all monitored sites in Nebraska and Iowa.
-Wilting and dead plants were documented in Lancaster County, Nebraska on June 22 and in Minnehaha County, South Dakota on June 26.</image:caption>
+Wilting and dead plants were documented in Lancaster County, Nebraska on June 22 and in Minnehaha County, South Dakota on June 26, and in Rock County, Minnesota on July 2nd.
+Adult emergence from current year’s soybean began on July 2nd in Otoe and Saunders County, NE.</image:caption>

 </image:image>